-8. JWE JSON Serialization
+7.2.
+JWE JSON Serialization

 The JWE JSON Serialization represents encrypted content as a JSON object.
-Unlike the JWE Compact Serialization, content using the JWE JSON Serialization can be encrypted to more
+Unlike the JWE Compact Serialization, content using the JWE JSON Serialization can be encrypted to more than one recipient.

 The representation is closely related to that used in the JWE Compact Serialization, with the following differences for the JWE JSON Serialization: